drabarlow/BSx-1028_pop_sci_aDNA/index.md

 ## There were two genera of sabretooth cats

-- **A genus us a group of closely related species.
+- **A genus is a group of closely related species.
 It's the first part of the scientific name**
 - **e.g.** ***Homo sapiens***

 *** =left